The following student groups engage and support the Northwestern community with the topics discussed inHow the Word is Passed:

 Phi Alpha Delta

-Phi Alpha Delta Law Fraternity, International is a professional law fraternity advancing integrity, compassion and courage through service to the student, the school, the profession and the community.
+Phi Alpha Delta Law Fraternity, International is a professional law fraternity advancing integrity, and courage through service to the student, the school, the profession and the community.

 Radius Theatre (formerly called Voz) is dedicated to creating theatrical opportunities for and amplifying the voices of students of color.